-- 1 "Report by Account and by Country" Category 7 of Form T1135. - This section applies only to foreign properties held with a Canadian registered securities dealer or a Canadian trust company.
-In this category, for each account held at a securities dealer or trust company, you must identify the aggregate amount by country and indicate: - the maximum fair market value during the year (which may be based on the maximum month-end fair market value); - the fair market value at the end of the year; - the income (losses) from foreign properties; and, - the gains (losses) resulting from the disposition of the asset.
+- 1 "Report by Account and by Country" Category 7 of Form T1135.
+This section applies only to foreign properties held with a Canadian registered securities dealer or a Canadian trust company.
+In this category, for each account held at a securities dealer or trust company, you must identify the aggregate amount by country and indicate: - the maximum fair market value during the year (which may be based on the maximum monthend fair market value) - the fair market value at the end of the year - the income (losses generated by the asset, and - the gains (losses) resulting from disposition of the asset.